GeoscienceAustralia/ptha/ptha_access/README.md

 Results may be updated if problems are identified.
 Please report any problems via the github issues page, or send an email to the maintainer (gareth.davies@ga.gov.au) or to hazards@ga.gov.au.
-See [UPDATES.md](./UPDATES.md) for notes regarding updates since the 2018 report release.
+See [UPDATES.md](./UPDATES.md) for notes regarding updates since the 2018 report release and ideas for future updates.

 # Obtaining basic tsunami hazard information.